algoSiliguri/Ml-for-finance/README.md

 # Ml-for-finance

+# Alternative methods folder
+contains the python notebooks for all machine learning algorithm used like lightgbm, random forest and svm.

-# Dataset folder contains the csv file for a) The original or provided data b) Data after feature creation and feature selection techniques
+# Dataset folder
+contains the csv file for a) The original or provided data b) Data after feature creation and feature selection techniques

-The Eurbank Telemarketing pdf contains all the essential links of our google colab works, check it out !!!!
+# Eurbank Telemarketing pdf
+contains all the essential links of our google colab works, check it out !!!!